paweusz/ladio/docs/backlog.md

 To do
 -----
+* Spinner for loading stations/genres.

-* Home tab.
+* Home or about tab/popup.
 Also think out application name and change branding.
 Find icon for app.
 Put note that it's alpha version.

 * Install application in Google Play